One fire. One cauldron. And suddenly, cooking regains something essential.

 - Provençal lamb stew with summer vegetables

-- Shepherd's bread in a cauldron
+- Shepherd's bread in the cauldron

-These recipes are ideal for a family meal, a forest outing, an unusual barbecue, a weekend in the countryside, or a van life road trip.
+These recipes are ideal for a family meal, a forest outing, an unusual barbecue, a weekend in the countryside, or a van road trip.

-Discover the 1930s Cuisine kit
+Discover the 1930s Cuisine box

 - Gaulish Cuisine